neilbaldwin/mmmsegui/readme.md

 ##### Customization Fundamentals

-Here are a few variables you'll find at the top of the `mmmsegui_class.js` file that you can play around with.
+Here are a few variables you'll find at the top of the `mmmsegui.js` file that you can play around with.
 You'll see the function call to instansiate the object at near the top:

 `function Mmmsegui (jwidth, jheight, wp, ns, ts, autoout)`

 These are the parameters as they are initialised by default.
-You can of course change these in the `_class.js` file if you'd prefer different defaults or add message methods etc. to enable you to set them externally:
+You can of course change these in the source file if you'd prefer different defaults or add message methods etc. to enable you to set them externally:

 `this.nodeHighlighting = true;`
 As you move your mouse pointer over nodes they are highlighted by enlarging and filling them.